Kópavogur: History

 Kópavogur is historically significant as the site of the 1662 Kópavogur meeting.
 This event marked the total incorporation of Iceland into Denmark–Norway when, on behalf of the Icelandic people, Bishop Brynjólfur Sveinsson and Árni Oddsson, a lawyer, signed a document confirming that the introduction of absolute monarchy by Frederick III of Denmark–Norway also applied to Iceland.

 Kópavogur is also one of Iceland's most prominent sites for Icelandic urban legends about the huldufólk; it also features in this capacity in the 2010 film Sumarlandið, where the stone Grásteinn is portrayed as an elf-house in the Kópavogur municipality.

 An independent township, Kópavogur is adjacent to Reykjavík.

 Sports

 Kópavogur's main sports clubs are Gerpla, Breiðablik and HK.
 In 2010, Breiðablik clinched their first Icelandic league title in football into; furthermore, in 2012, HK won their first Icelandic league title in team handball.

-The town is also home to the hardcore strongman and powerlifting training facility 'Thor's Power Gym'.
-Thor's Power Gym is owned by the strongest man of all-time Hafþór Júlíus Björnsson; it was also the venue for the iconic 501 kg (1,105 lb) World Record Deadlift, which was held on 2 May 2020.
+The town is also home to the hardcore training facility 'Thor's Power Gym', owned by strongman legend Hafþór Júlíus Björnsson.
+It was the venue of 501 kg all-time world record deadlift in 2020.